microsoft/Windows-iotcore-samples/Samples/EdgeModules/Gpio/README.md

-# SerialWin32 Azure IoT Edge module
+# WinRT GPIO Azure IoT Edge module

 These are the available versions of this Azure IoT Edge module sample: